top of page

 I stayed full of confidence in a country I didn't know, with men I didn't know in the middle of nowhere, in the middle of the Morocco desert.
 My dream came true.
 The three men were Berbers.
 They looked after the camp and us two women.
 Me and Sara, who decided on the spot to stay too.
 Tamazirt.
 They taught us the language: Affa for fire, Ayur for the moon, Arum for bread.
 Alrum for camel.
 What amused her the most was how we dined from our own plates with a knife and fork.
 With them the bread was cutlery, and they ate together from a large bowl that stood in the middle of the table.

-Next spring when we meet for the third time did he took my hand and pointed at the ruin.
-"My grandfather lived here," he said.
-We sat down on the ground in the remaining four walls without a roof.
+Grandfather lived here, he said.
+I sat down on the ground within the remaining four roofless walls.
 It became a silent prayer.
-The spirit of the grandfather could be felt as if he spoke to us, "here you are at last.
-I built my inheritance to you here with my own hands, from what I had and from what Allah gave me.
+I felt my grandfather's spirit, as if he were speaking to me: Here you are at last.
+I built my legacy to you with my own hands—from what I had and from what Allah gave me.
 You will bring it back to life.
-You will make it a place where singing, dancing and joy are at home.
-Everyone will be welcome and continue their journey with a full heart."
+You will make it a place where singing, dancing, and joy are shared.
+Everyone should be welcome and continue their journey with a full heart.